Date of birth: 18 January 1971

 • In his final season, 2011/12, Guardiola's team won the UEFA Super Cup and FIFA Club World Cup once more before he signed off his reign with a second Copa del Rey triumph.

 • After a year's break, Guardiola took charge of Bayern in June 2013, replacing Jupp Heynckes at the helm.
 In his first campaign he collected the UEFA Super Cup, FIFA Club World Cup, German Cup and, with a record seven games to spare, the Bundesliga title.
+He secured his second successive Bundesliga title by 20 points the following season, but Bayern were knocked out by Guardiola's old club Barcelona in the UEFA Champions League semi-final.

 ©UEFA.com 1998-2015.
 All rights reserved.